 Delivering meaningful success, regardless of size, means the evaluation of hundreds of targets per year.
-Knowing how to effectively evaluate deals is essential to corporate venturing activity that will deliver in a timely, profitable and additive way to the business.
+Having a defined acquisition strategy and knowing how to effectively evaluate deals is essential to corporate venturing activity that will deliver in a timely, profitable and additive way to the business.

 Key Focus Areas